2021 and 2024: aerial and repeat photos of Vadret da Tschierva

 Repeat photo 1: Vadret da Tschierva as seen from Alp Ota in approximately 1895 (Schweizerisches Alpines Museum; date reconstructed from glacier extent).

-Repeat photo 2: Vadret da Tschierva as seen from Alp Ota in 2004; note massive recession of the glacier tongue (photo Jürg Alean).
+Repeat photo 2: Vadret da Tschierva as seen from Alp Ota in 2004; note massive recession of the glacier tongue and first trees growing in the glacier forefield on the lower left (photo Jürg Alean).

 Repeat photo: Vadret da Tschierva from the path towards Lej da Vadret.
 In 1945 Vadret da Roseg is pushing agains the true left side of Vadret da Tschierva.
 By 2023 willows, larches and pines have colonized the glacier forefield (Photos 1945: ETH-Bibliothek Zürich, Bildarchiv / Fotograf: Wehrli, Leo / Dia_247-14488 and Dia_247-14489/ CC BY-SA 4.0, 2023: J. Alean).